Khin-96/Agrivision/README.md

 ```

 **How It Works**:
-1. The farmer opens the app on their phone and uploads an image.
+1. The farmer opens the app on their phone and uploads an image or goes live with their camera.
-2. The **Vision AI Engine** uses TensorFlow.js to analyze the image directly on the device.
+2. The image is sent to **Google Gemini 2.5 Flash API** for analysis, which identifies diseases and crop conditions.
-3. Results are passed to the **AI Agronomist Chatbot**, which uses Llama 3.1 to answer follow-up questions.
+3. Results are passed to the **AI Agronomist Chatbot**, powered by **Groq API** with Llama 3.1, which answers follow-up questions.
-4. If the farmer wants to check their fields, the **Farm Mapping Service** uses GraphHopper to calculate optimal inspection routes.
+4. If the farmer wants to check their fields, the **Farm Mapping Service** calls the **GraphHopper API** to calculate optimal inspection routes.
 5. When ready to sell, the **Marketplace Module** stores listings in MongoDB and images in Cloudinary.

 ![About Page](public/Screenshots/about-us.png)